My Small Store is a proud reseller of these Australian leather handbags designed and crafted by Sata Fashion.

 Something that makes me smile is we often pick “synthetic leather” because it’s better for animals and the environment.

-Most of the time synthetic leather is made of Polyurethane (AKA PU) which is an 100% chemical product made from fossil fuels thus plenty of carbon dioxide is emitted during production – about 3.7 lbs of CO2 per pound of raw PU produced as much as burning a gallon of gasoline.
-I am not talking about producing PU which is far from being non-toxic.
-In Europe and the US we made significant progress but many Chinese PU plants do not have any of our regulations thus can be, are I should say very polluting.
+Most of the time, synthetic leather is made of Polyurethane (AKA PU), which is a 100% chemical product made from fossil fuels; thus, plenty of carbon dioxide is emitted during production - about 3.7 lbs of CO2 per pound of raw PU produces as much as burning a gallon of gasoline.
+I am not talking about producing PU, which is far from being non-toxic.
+In Europe and the US, we made significant progress, but many Chinese PU plants do not have any of our regulations, which can be, or I should say, very polluting.

-I see you are interested in plant based PU, right?
-Well, land back on earth please.
-These PU are in their infancy and mostly used for insulation.
-My major concern is that they do not use the plant, they extract oil (mechanical and chemical process) from the plant which needs to be produced in enormous quantities = chemical fertilizers, pesticides, water over consumption, natural land loss etc…
+I see you are interested in plant-based PU, right?
+These PUs are in their infancy and are mostly used for insulation.
+My major concern is that they do not use the plant.
+They extract oil (mechanical and chemical process) from the plant, which needs to be produced in enormous quantities, which means chemical fertilizers, pesticides, water overconsumption, natural land loss, etc.

-Yes, there a few companies who are producing a PU with tree bark and fruit peels, recycled airbags, and plastic bottles but always remember anything processed needs energy, water and pollutes.
+Yes, there are a few companies producing PU with tree bark and fruit peels, recycled airbags, and plastic bottles, but always remember that anything processed needs energy, water, and pollution.

 Why Leather Handbags?

 As already said, cowhide, mutton, goat, and pork skins are byproducts, thus renewable.
-Harvested animals byproducts are used in manufacturing soap, glue, fertilizer, gelatin, medicines and other products.
+Harvested animal byproducts are used in manufacturing soap, glue, fertilizer, gelatin, medicines, and other products.

-Many cry at the heavy metal pollution caused by the tanning process , they refer to the good old industrial age Chromium tanning, which is still used in China and other part of the world to produce cheap leathers.
-Many manufacturers use the “new” vegetable tanning.
+Many cry at the heavy metal pollution caused by the tanning process to make leather handbags.
+They refer to the good old industrial age Chromium tanning, which is still used in China and other parts of the world to produce cheap leather.
+Many manufacturers use the "new" vegetable tanning.

-It’s in 1858 that chrome tanning was invented by the German engineer Friedrich Knapp and Hylten Cavalin from Sweden.
-However, it was an American chemist called Augustus Schultz who first patented the chrome tanning process.
-In the following decades, chrome tanning became the most common and dominant form of tanning as it doesn’t need any technical skills to process.
+Chrome tanning was invented in 1858 by the German engineer Friedrich Knapp and Hylten Cavalin from Sweden.
+However, an American chemist named Augustus Schultz first patented the process.
+In the following decades, chrome tanning became the most common and dominant form of tanning as it didn't require any technical skills to process.

-Why leather handbags? it comes from a renewable source, it can be processed an eco-friendly way and does not involve petroleum or heavy chemical industry.
+Why leather handbags?
+Leather comes from a renewable source, can be processed in an eco-friendly way, and does not involve petroleum or heavy chemical industry.
 It ends up not being as bad, right?

-Sata Fashion produces leather handbags in the eco-friendly way.
-True that an Australian designed and clean crafted bags are more expensive than a cheap made with chromium tanning leather you can find on AliExpress.
-Many genuine leather handbags can be found for less than $60 with reviews such as “stunk for months” or “the smell is so bad I have to leave it in the garage.”
+Sata Fashion produces leather handbags in an eco-friendly way.
+True that Australian-designed and cleanly crafted bags are more expensive than cheap ones made with chromium tanning leather you can find on AliExpress.
+Many genuine leather handbags can be found for less than $60 with reviews such as "stunk for months" or "the smell is so bad I have to leave it in the garage."